Lelit Elizabeth vs Victoria: What Is the Difference?

 Temperature Control and PID

-Both machines include PID temperature control accessible through the front-mounted OLED LCC display — a significant step up from machines without PID.
-But the implementation differs meaningfully between the two.
+Both machines include PID temperature control through the front-mounted OLED LCC display — a significant step up from machines without PID.
+But the implementation differs meaningfully.

 The Victoria uses a single PID controller governing the shared boiler.
-You can set your brew temperature precisely and the machine holds it accurately.
-When you switch to steam mode, the boiler heats to the higher temperature required for steaming.
+You set your brew temperature precisely and the machine holds it accurately; when you switch to steam mode, the boiler heats to the higher steaming temperature.

-The Elizabeth features dual independent PID controllers — one for the brew boiler and one for the steam boiler.
+The Elizabeth features dual independent PID controllers — one for the brew boiler, one for the steam boiler.
 Your brew temperature is never affected by steaming activity, and vice versa.
-This matters most when dialling in lighter roasts, which often benefit from slightly elevated brew temperatures that a single-boiler machine cannot sustain consistently during a milk workflow.
+This matters most when dialling in lighter roasts, which often benefit from slightly elevated brew temperatures that a single-boiler machine can't sustain consistently during a milk workflow.

-With a single-boiler machine, the boiler alternates between brew and steam temperatures.
-With dual PID, both boilers are independently and continuously regulated — resulting in tighter shot-to-shot consistency regardless of how much steaming you've done.
+💡 Why dual PID makes a real difference: with a single boiler, the boiler alternates between brew and steam temperatures.
+With dual PID, both boilers are independently and continuously regulated — giving tighter shot-to-shot consistency no matter how much steaming you've done.

 Steaming Performance

-Both machines feature a no-burn (cool-touch) steam wand — a practical safety feature for home use.
-The cool outer sleeve prevents accidental contact burns, especially useful in households with children or for baristas still developing their technique.
+Both machines feature a no-burn (cool-touch) steam wand — a practical safety feature for home use, especially in households with children or for baristas still developing technique.

 Pre-Infusion

-Pre-infusion — the low-pressure saturation of the coffee puck before full extraction pressure is applied — helps produce more even, sweeter extractions.
-It's particularly valuable with lighter or more delicate roasts.
+Pre-infusion — the low-pressure saturation of the coffee puck before full pressure is applied — produces more even, sweeter extractions, and is especially valuable with lighter or more delicate roasts.

 Warm-Up Times